Genesis of Scythian Culture

 Neporotiv ²².
 Excavetion ².
 Pit 10, burial #2 (KRUSHELNYTSKA L.I.
 1998: Photo 6.)

 Taking into account the chronological framework of the evolution of the Chornolis to the Early-Scythian culture and available place names, we can assume that the core of the Scythian culture started to emerge on the banks of the left tributaries of the Dniester such as Vereschitsa, Ğnyla Lypa, Zolota Lypa, Strypa, Seret Rivers.
-Obviously, the famous Scythian gold was mined in the basin of these rivers, which may indicate former rich deposits of this metal, are concentrated here (in translation to English – the rivers Gold Lime and Gold River, four settlements having the root gold in their names and else four ones having gold as attribute – Golden Stream, Golden Ivanie, Golden Bilche, Golden Sloboda).
-Some treasures were also found here, two famous treasures of gold objects from the village of Mykhalkiv in Ternopil Region, referred in the chapter “Cimmerians”.
+Obviously, the famous Scythian gold was mined in the basin of these rivers, since numerous toponymy, which can indicate the former rich deposits of this metal, are concentrated here.
+Incidentally, several treasures were found on the same territory, the most famous of which are two treasures of gold objects from the village of Mikhalkiv, Ternopil region referred in the chapter “Cimmerians”.

 The impact of culture of Thracian Hallstatt (especially Trans-Carpathian) on the early Scythian culture, which were spoken and continue to be spoken by experts (ARTAMONOV M.I., 1974: 93, ROMANCHUK ALEXEY.
 2004: 383), is easier to explain just by its origin in the upper reaches of the Dniester River.